 Fluorescent bulbs should always be stored in the original packaging to avoid accidental breakage and subsequent contamination.

 Compact fluorescent lamps should never be included with the regular household trash.
 CFLs contain small amounts of mercury and should be collected separately for disposal.
-When they end up in a landfill or incinerator mercury is released into the environment.
+When they end up in a landfill or incinerator mercury vapor is released into the environment.
 Each CFL bulb contains about 4 milligrams of mercury.
 2

 Recycling CFLs means that the glass and metal can be reused as practically the entire bulb is recyclable.
 Some states, such as Florida, may require recycling of CFLs and other bulbs containing mercury.
 These states may also provide CFL disposal options for users.
 2a